anutron/behavior/Docs/Behavior.md

 * error - function invoked when an error is caught in a filter.
 Defaults to console errors if console.error is available.
 * warn - function invoked when a filter calls the warn method no the method api.
 Defaults to console warnings if console.warn is available.
+* apply - function invoked when the instance of `Behavior` is applied.
+Passes as argument the array of elements that had filters.

 ### Usage